Pylons/colander/docs/index.rst

 - An integer.

-- A dotted Python object path.
+- An importable Python object (to a dotted Python object path).

 Cereal allows additional data structures to be serialized and deserialized by allowing a developer to define new "types".